Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Pueblo Bonito is a Mexican hospitality brand known for its upscale beach resorts in Los Cabos and Mazatlán, plus a growing presence in San Miguel de Allende through its Vantage line.
 The company operates hotels, all‑inclusive resorts, and a vacation club / timeshare system that attracts owners from the U.S., Canada, and beyond.
 Its image is polished: golden sand, dramatic Pacific sunsets, manicured gardens, golf at Quivira, and high‑end spa experiences.

-In brief: the resorts are generally beautiful and well‑regarded; memberships are almost always right‑to‑use rather than real property; total costs can be substantial over time; resale values are often a fraction of purchase price; and getting out can be more complicated than getting in.
-Treat Pueblo Bonito membership as prepaying for future vacations—not as a financial asset. - What Is Pueblo Bonito Resorts?
+The resorts are generally beautiful and well‑regarded; memberships are almost always right‑to‑use rather than real property; total costs can be substantial over time; resale values are often a fraction of purchase price; and getting out can be more complicated than getting in.
+Treat Pueblo Bonito membership as prepaying for future vacations—not as a financial asset.

 Company History